derek2403/memest-cutest-platform/README.md

 This enhancement will also allow for a more comprehensive monitoring dashboard, where users can view detailed metrics, like transaction speeds, service health, and the efficiency of each step in their workflow.

+### Modular Plugin Diagram

+To further expand Memest Cutest Project’s capabilities, we will be developing a modular plugin system where both users and developers can contribute new services, block types, and integrations.
+This open-source ecosystem will allow the platform to grow continuously, adapting to new tools, services, and blockchain networks as they emerge.
+Users will be able to install and configure plugins easily, ensuring that they are always able to integrate the latest technologies into their workflows.

+We aim to build a community-driven platform where anyone can contribute to the project’s evolution, creating a constantly growing repository of pre-built workflows, service blocks, and integrations.

 ---